What Happens if You Miss the FAFSA Deadline?

 Remember that the FAFSA form must be completed EVERY YEAR, so make sure it’s on your child’s and your own calendars so that you’ll be ready when that time rolls around again next year.

 If you want to make sure your child doesn’t miss the FAFSA deadline in the future, it is important to be prepared.
-Keep your tax papers and other important documents in a file ready and waiting for when the new filing period opens in October 2023.
+Keep your tax papers and other important documents in a file ready and waiting for when the new filing period opens.

 PAYING FOR COLLEGE 101